 There are different treatments depending on what type of blood clot you have.

-You may be prescribed an anticoagulant to thin your blood, or another medication to dissolve the clot.
+You may be prescribed a medicine to dissolve the clot or stop it getting bigger.
+These medicines include anticoagulants, aspirin, clopidogrel.
 You may need surgery to remove the clot, or to widen your artery or bypass the clocked artery.

 If you have a DVT, wear your compression stockings as advised by your doctor, and do DVT prevention exercises (see video in Resources).